Donald Trump Jr. returns to testify in New York fraud trial as defense's first witness

 Robert said there would be more testimony on the document to come.

-"We're actually going to hear testimony tomorrow that he thinks it's too low," Robert said.
+"We're actually going to hear testimony tomorrow that [a Newmark employee] thinks it's too low," Robert said.

 Trump Jr.'s earlier testimony